amedellin/red_grouper_reassessment/README.md

 # red_grouper_reassessment
-Data and code for "Fisheries’ assessment under data-limited scenarios"
+Data and code for ICESJMS-2025-117